Kukaracha (film): Production

 The film is also Siko Dolidze’s last film.

 Awards

 it received the Award for the best adaptation at the 1983 All-Union Film Festival.

 Legacy

 Levan Uchaneishvili’s role in the film was highly praised and considered his most iconic performance.
-After this, he moved to the United States during the 90s where he portrayed portraying Russian or Eastern European characters, often in action or thriller genres, most notably in the 1997 movie Air Force One where he played one of the terrorists working for Egor Korshunov (Gary Oldman).
+After this, he moved to the United States during the 90s where he portrayed Russian or Eastern European characters, often in action or thriller genres, most notably in the 1997 movie Air Force One where he played one of the terrorists working for Egor Korshunov (Gary Oldman).
 Other notable roles in American movies are Independence Day, Blade, Virus, Wishmaster 2: Evil Never Dies (Andrew Divoff and Ilia Volok worked with Levan Uchaneishvili before on Air Force One) and 25th Hour.

 The film is considered a good example of the production during the Golden Age of Georgian cinema.